-Everyone at Verwood First School who comes into contact with children and their families has a role to play in safeguarding children.
-School staff are particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early and provide help for children.
+Everyone at Verwood CE First School and Nursery who comes into contact with children and their families has a role to play in safeguarding children.
+School staff are particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early and provide help for children, promote children's welfare and prevent concerns escalating.
 Our school staff form part of the wider safeguarding system for children to prevent concerns from escalating.
-Our school will work with Children's Social Care, the Police, Health services and other relevant agencies to promote the welfare of children and protect them from harm.
+Our school will work with local authority Children's Social Care, the Police, Health services and other relevant agencies to promote the welfare of children and protect them from harm.

 This policy applies to all staff, including volunteers, trainee teachers, contractors and/or apprentices, working in or on behalf of the school.
-It provides information about the actions the school expect from all staff, it will be updated annually and known to everyone working in the school and the Academy Committee.
+It provides information about the actions the school expects from all staff, it will be updated annually and known to everyone working in the school and the Academy Committee.
 It will be available to parents on request and via our website.

-This policy is in line with statutory guidance for schools and colleges; Keeping Children Safe in Education 2020, Working Together to Safeguard Children 2019.
+This policy is in line with statutory guidance for schools and colleges; Keeping Children Safe in Education 2023, Working Together to Safeguard Children 2018 (updated Dec 2020).